 Christmas decorating doesn’t get much easier than this.
 Go outside and find a branch (or you could purchase a plastic one from a craft store), place it in a vase or pot, or hang it from the ceiling or a chandelier and decorate it with your favorite ornaments.
 This would work great as a centerpiece or atop a living room table.
 Your holiday decor doesn’t have to be expensive.
-That’s one of the holiday decorating mistakes you need to avoid.

 Christmas tree art

 This tree is made from sheets of birch plywood with stars cut out for modern Christmas tree alternatives.
 Search for “plywood Christmas tree patterns” online for dozens of additional options—even ones celebrating the New Year, too.
 And a scroll saw works best for cutting the large pieces of plywood for a tree this size.
-If you haven’t started decorating for Christmas yet, this might convince you to start.

 This felt tree is a great project to get kids started in DIY.
 And not only do these types of Christmas tree alternatives work great in small spaces, but they also work in a child’s bedroom.
 Making your own tree is one of the holiday traditions that everyone should start.